Sharp systolic inequalities for Reeb flows on the three-sphere: Introduction

-In the case of monotone maps which preserve the standard area form, the conclusion of Theorem \ref{fixpoint2} can be proved by using generating functions in polar coordinates.
-See Theorem 1.12 in \cite{abhs14} for a related result.
-Here the situation is more involved, because the preserved area form is fully general.
-We will overcome this difficulty by introducing suitable generalised generating functions in Section \ref{gensec} below.
-Expressing the action and the Calabi invariant in terms of these generalised generating functions is considerably more complicated than in the case of standard ones, but the resulting formulas are quite neat and allow us to prove Theorem \ref{fixpoint2} in its full generality.
-Theorem \ref{fixpoint} follows.

-\paragraph{Acknowledgments} We are grateful to Patrice Le Calvez for suggesting the use of M\"obius transformations in Proposition \ref{moebius}, and to Kai Zehmisch for explaining to us how Proposition \ref{isaball} can be deduced from a theorem of Gromov and McDuff.
-A.\ Abbondandolo is partly supported by the DFG grant AB 360/1-1.
+\paragraph{Acknowledgments.} We are grateful to Patrice Le Calvez for suggesting the use of M\"obius transformations in Proposition \ref{moebius}, and to Kai Zehmisch for explaining to us how Proposition \ref{isaball} can be deduced from a theorem of Gromov and McDuff.
+We are also grateful to Michael Hutchings for a conversation which lead us to add the precise upper bound on the action of the fixed point to the statement of Theorem 3 and Corollary 5.
+Finally, we would like to thank Gabriele Benedetti and Jungsoo Kang for carefully reading our manuscript and correcting a mistake in the proof of Proposition 3.8.
+A.\ Abbondandolo is partially supported by the DFG grant AB 360/1-1.
+B.\ Bramham is partially supported by the DFG grant BB 5251/1-1.
+P.\ Salom\~ao is partially supported by the FAPESP grant 2011/16265-8 and by the CNPq grant 306106/2016-7.